WaffleCodeApp/wca-coffeetracker/README.md

 - **API Key Management**: Best choice if you need API keys handled by the API Gateway
 - **Manual Configuration**: Must be manually enabled in the config file (AI doesn't auto-enable this)

-Both are auto-enabled when VPC is enabled with containerized backend services.
+Both are auto-enabled with containerized backend services.

 #### Custom Domain Configuration